 Any regulatory approvals that we or our collaboration partners receive for our product candidates may be subject to limitations on the approved indicated uses for which the product may be marketed or to the conditions of approval or may contain requirements for potentially costly additional clinical trials and surveillance to monitor the safety and efficacy of the product candidate.
 We will be required to report certain adverse events and production problems, if any, to the FDA and comparable foreign regulatory authorities.
 Any new legislation addressing drug safety issues could result in delays in product development or commercialization or increased costs to ensure compliance.
 We will have to comply with requirements concerning advertising and promotion for our products.
 Promotional communications with respect to prescription drugs are subject to a variety of legal and regulatory restrictions and must be consistent with the information in the product's approved label.
 As such, we may not promote our products for indications or uses for which they do not have approval.
-If our product candidates are approved, we must submit new or supplemental applications and obtain approval for certain changes to the approved products, product labeling or manufacturing process.
-We or our collaboration partners could also be asked to conduct post-marketing clinical studies to verify the safety and efficacy of our products in general or in specific patient subsets.
+If our product candidates are approved, we must submit new or supplemental applications and obtain approval for certain changes to conduct post-marketing clinical studies to verify the safety and efficacy of our products in general or in specific patient subsets.
 If original marketing approval is obtained via an accelerated biosimilar approval pathway, we could be required to conduct a successful post-marketing clinical study to confirm clinical benefit for our products.
 An unsuccessful post-marketing study or failure to complete such a study could result in the withdrawal of marketing approval.